 - Provide all relevant documents to representatives upon request.

 The applicants were granted permission to amend their claim to embrace a challenge to the amended policy which was then listed for a ‘rolled up’ hearing.
-In a judgment handed down on 31 October 2018 the Upper Tribunal granted the applicants permission to bring judicial review proceedings on all grounds.
+In a judgment handed down on 31 October 2018 and reported on 14 December, the Upper Tribunal granted the applicants permission to bring judicial review proceedings on all grounds.

 Old version of the removals policy found unlawful